Luthaf/Jumos.jl/doc/overview/example.rst

 Each simulation script should start by the ``using Jumos`` directive.
 This imports the module and the exported names in the current scope.

-Then, in this script, we create two main objects: a :ref:`simulation <Type-Simulation>`, and an :ref:`universe <Type-Universe>`.
-The topology and the original positions for the universe are read from the same file, as an :file:`.xyz` file contains topological information (mainly the atomics names) and coordinates.
+Then, in this script, we create two main objects: a :ref:`simulation
+<Type-Simulation>`, and an :ref:`universe <Type-Universe>`.
+The topology and the
+original positions for the universe are read from the same file, as an :file:`.xyz` file contains topological information (mainly the atomics names) and coordinates.
 The velocities are then initialized from a Boltzmann distribution at 300K.

 The only interaction — a :ref:`Lennard-Jones <lennard-jones-potential>` interaction — is also added to the universe before the run.
-The next lines add some outputs to the simulation, namely a :ref:`trajectory <trajectory-output>` and an :ref:`energy <energy-output>` output.
+The next lines add some outputs to the simulation, namely a :ref:`trajectory <type-TrajectoryOutput>` and an :ref:`energy <type-EnergyOutput>` output.
 Finally, the simulation runs for 5000 steps.

 Other example